Construction, Energy, and Sustainable Infrastructure MSCE Degree Program

 - Construction Engineering Online Master’s Program: This online MSCE program features a heavy construction focus and is offered jointly by the Civil and Environmental Engineering and Construction Management departments.

-- Energy Infrastructure and Management Online Master’s Program (Coming Soon!): Offered for the first time beginning in autumn 2018, this MSCE program will focus on energy infrastructure.
+- Energy Infrastructure and Management Online Master’s Program: The new online MSCE program focuses on energy infrastructure.

 Research track students engage in cutting-edge research with our diverse faculty on transportation and energy-related infrastructure challenges.
 Specific areas of focus include sustainable roads, power generation facilities, energy efficient buildings, social sustainability, engineering in developing communities and construction engineering.
 Sustainable community research is an increasing focus for the CESI Group and spans a wide range of topics including recent work with refugee settlements and their infrastructure needs.